micoolcho/Singapore-SAFE/README.md

 SAFE comes in a few variations; the version here (with which I used to raise my seed round) is based on the "Cap and Discount" type.

-A Singapore-based lawyer was engaged (kudos to one of my investors) to modify the original SAFE by YC in order to make it more suitable for Singapore context.
+A Singapore-based lawyer was engaged (kudos to one of my investors) to modify the original SAFE by YC in order to make it more relevant within Singapore context.
 There're no material changes for the commercial terms; only the US-centric parts (eg. references to the Securities Act) have been removed while a few Singapore-specific points were added.

 I'll certainly welcome more contributors with background in Singapore commercial laws can chip in and improve this document.